opendaylight/docs/docs/release-notes/projects/mdsal.rst

 Behavior/Feature Changes
 ========================
-The Binding mapping of ``type identityref`` YANG statement has been updated to use singleton objects instead of corresponding ``.class`` references.
-These singleton objects are exposed as ``VALUE`` constants, hence the migration is a straightforward move from ``Foo.class`` to ``Foo.VALUE``.
+The Binding mapping of ``type bits`` YANG statement has been updated to use a dedicated common superinterface, ``BitsTypeObject``.
+Furthermore individual bits within these classes are now represented as primitive ``boolean`` values rather than nullable ``Boolean`` objects.

-Binding classes generated for ``type enumeration`` YANG statement now have ``ofName()`` and ``ofValue()`` methods, which return a non-null object or throw an ``IllegalArgumentException``.

-The ``feature`` YANG statement now has a representation in Binding: it is a final class which subclasses ``YangFeature`` with a singleton value.

 New Features
 ============
-Both ``DOMNotificationService`` and ``NotificationService`` have gained the ability to register single-type and flexible multi-type notification listerners.
-This change allows Binding users to implement only specific listeners, unlike the previous method of using generated interfaces extending ``NotificationListener`` -- which required implementation of methods for every notification defined in a specific module.
+Both ``DOMRpcProviderService`` and ``RpcProviderService`` have gained the ability to register single-type and flexible multi-type RPC implementations. ``RpcConsumerRegistry`` have gained the ability to access single-RPC handles.
+These capabilities are based on new codegen feature, which generates ``@FunctionalInterface`` interfaces for each individual ``rpc``, similar to how ``action`` statements are processed.

 Deprecated Features
 ===================
 ``NotificationService.registerNotificationListener()`` method has been deprecated, along with its Binding specification interfaces based on ``NotificationListener``.
+These will be removed in a future major release.

+``RpcProviderService.registerRpcImplementation()`` methods, ``RpcConsumerRegistry.getRpcService()`` methods and
-These will be removed in the next major release.
+Binding specification interfaces based on ``RpcService`` have been deprecated.
+These will be removed in a future major release.

 Removed Features
 ===================